 Notre Dame offers a wide range of extra activities.
 From sports clubs and drama to music, art, science and technology there is plenty to choose from.
 Older students benefit from a vibrant Duke of Edinburgh Awards Scheme as well as a whole range of trips and visits.

-The school runs Challenge Week every three years, regular Dimension Days when normal lessons give way to new approaches to learning, and there is an exchange programme for students with Notre Dame Academy near Boston, USA.
+The school runs Challenge Week every two years, regular Dimension Days when normal lessons give way to new approaches to learning, and there is an exchange programme for students with Notre Dame Academy near Boston, USA.

 The school also provides a strong faith life.
 Retreats, reflections, liturgies and Mass are part of the pattern of the school year.